-In a sense it becomes kinda like a Kirk shrug with the T-bar.
+In a sense, it becomes kinda like a Kirk shrug with the T-bar.

 It is a pretty straight-forward forward movement.
 Using the landmine/T-bar set-up, and ideally a parallel/neutral grip set-up you stand up upright and you row the weight up, initiating the movement with a shrug.
 It’s not a pure shrug because, just like with the standing cable row and the Kirk row, you are pulling with your arm (bending at the elbow joint).
 That actually facilitates a more important trap contraction.

-I recommend keeping your elbows pointing back (which is why I prefer to use a neutral grip); this will allow you to recruit the middle fibers more effectively and will prevent internal shoulder rotation (which you should avoid when doing traps work).
+I recommend keeping your elbows pointing back (which is why I prefer to use a neutral grip); this will allow you to recruit the middle fibres more effectively and will prevent internal shoulder rotation (which you should avoid when doing traps work).

 You can even do some form of mechanical drop set by changing the angle of the torso during the set.
 As you get fatigued, you can lean back a bit more and that will allow you to notch a few more reps.

 I like to go fairly heavy on those, sets of 6-8 reps, but with a 2-second hold at the peak contraction.
 I personally do these twice per week, as my 3rd exercise in a session (I currently do 4 exercises per workout: the main lift, the assistance exercise, upper back work and then a loaded carry) but it’s mostly because my main goal is strength.

 Those who are more into pure bodybuilding should shoot for sets lasting 40-60 seconds under tension.
 So, you could do…